matrix-org/matrix-appservice-discord/README.md

 # Matrix Discord Bridge

 A bridge between [Matrix](http://matrix.org/) and [Discord](https://discordapp.com/).
-Currently the bridge is alpha quality, but is usable.
+Currently the bridge is in **Beta** and quite usable for everyday bridging, with one or two bugs cropping up.

 ![Screenshot of Riot and Discord working together](screenshot.png)